 The Territorial Park is located at the entrance to Fort Simpson, and at the confluence of the Mckenzie and Liard Rivers.

-The park has powered and non-powered sites and is within walking distance to town.
-It offers drinking water, firewood, picnic facilities and a kitchen shelter with easy access to the community trail that surrounds Fort Simpson.
+The park has powered and non-powered sites and is within walking distance of town.
+It offers drinking water, firewood, picnic facilities, and a kitchen shelter with easy access to the community trail that surrounds Fort Simpson.

 DID YOU KNOW?
 Water is trucked into most of Northwest Territories Parks.
 Please use wisely!

 Km 471 – Junction of Highway 1 and Fort Simpson access